 Smugglers are now using a new technique to smuggle gold into the country in a bid to evade detection of the precious metal amid Covid-19 restrictions on international travel.

-Smugglers are bringing gold in a paste form as it is difficult to trace it with handheld detectors and scanners, intelligence sources said.
+Smugglers are smuggling gold in a paste form as gold paste is difficult to trace by using handheld detectors and scanners, intelligence sources said.

-The technique came to light after customs officials arrested a smuggler named Anwar Hossain with 1.58kg gold in paste form at Hazrat Shahjalal International Airport in Dhaka on Saturday night.
+The technique came to light after customs officials arrested a smuggler named Anwar Hossain with 1.58kg gold in past form at Hazrat Shahjalal International Airport in Dhaka on Saturday night.

 Sanuwarul Kabir, deputy commissioner of Dhaka Customs House, told the Daily Sun that Anwar reached Dhaka airport by a flight (EK-584) of Emirates Airlines from Dubai around 11:30pm.

 When Anwar was crossing the boarding bridge of the airport, members of the Preventive Team of the Customs House challenged him on his suspicious movement.

 The customs official said, “After doing x-ray of his abdomen we have seen something in his rectum.
 At one stage, 9 small packets were taken out from his rectum.
 We found 1022 gram of gold paste on those small packets.”

 He said this kind of gold paste seizure is new in the country.
 It is difficult to trace if gold is in powder or paste form.
 Most of the time, this kind of gold paste was not traced in the archway.